Evaporation of binary liquids from a capillary tube: Conclusions and outlook

+\coltext{Finally, we show that as the diffusive penetration depth $\delta = \sqrt{Dt}$ increases and the length $L(t)$ of the system decreases, they can become comparable in magnitude.
+In such a scenario, the semi-infinte approximations hold only as long as the late time behaviour is modified to $Sh \sim \exp(-\tn)$.
+This change in the evaporation regime essentially reflects the effect of the finite size of the liquid column.}

 Even though a model with constant material properties was used to describe the evaporation of a binary mixture, the spatio-temporal changes in properties such as the density and the diffusion coefficient affect the precise quantitative prediction of evaporation rates.
 The direct numerical simulations are devoid of these deficiencies.
-However, the simplified analytical models provide insight into the essential physics of the system and can provide predictions for more complex liquid mixtures.
+However, the simplified analytical models provide valuable insight into the essential physics of the system and can provide predictions for more complex liquid mixtures.

-We also note that for predicting the evaporation rate, we have used the expression corresponding to a thin droplet on a substrate ($\theta_\text{drop}=0^\circ$), giving excellent predictions that match the experimental observations.
+We also note that for predicting the evaporation rate, we have used the expression corresponding to that of a thin droplet on a substrate ($\theta_\text{drop}=0^\circ$), giving excellent predictions that match the experimental observations.
 However, one can include corrections to the mass transfer coefficient $h^{\ast}$ to account for the difference between the air-liquid interface of a droplet and the air-liquid interface at the mouth of a capillary tube \citep{Junhui2019}.
-Furthermore, during evaporation, the shape of the lower interface changes ($\theta<90^\circ$), until the meniscus depins.
-This change in the shape of the interface might also require a small correction to $h^{\ast}$, which might explain the very small decrease in $Sh$ seen in experiments of pure water (figure \ref{fig:ytvt_Plots}b).
-However, further studies along the lines of \citet{Ambrosio_2021} are required in this direction to confirm this hypothesis.
+Moreover, during evaporation, the shape of the lower interface changes ($\theta<90^\circ$) until the meniscus depins.
+This change in the shape of the interface might also require a small correction to $h^{\ast}$, and might explain the very small decrease in $Sh$ seen in the experiments of pure water (figure \ref{fig:ytvt_Plots}b).
+However, further studies along the lines of \citet{Ambrosio_2021} are required to confirm this hypothesis.